nganphan123/Multi-vendor-ecommerce-platform/README.md

 ### A. About

-This is a marketplace (or multi-vendor) website for UBC students to sell and buy products.
+This is a marketplace (or multi-vendor) website for university students to sell and buy products.
 The website has 3 views:

 1. Admin view to control everything about WordPress site and other vendors
 2. Customer view for buyers to select products and check out